heavyai/heavyai-devstack-TLS/README.md

 > [!IMPORTANT]
 >
-> As of 05/27/2026 this project has been deprecated. community-geo-demos is not maintained anymore.
+> As of 05/27/2026 this project has been deprecated. heavyai-devstack-TLS is not maintained anymore.

 # heavyai-devstack